 It has been months since I’ve run outdoors again.
-The feeling has always been different from the gym’s aura – while the treadmill makes it easier to run, the pavement doubles the effort.
+The feeling has always been different from the gym’s aura—the treadmill makes it easier to run; the pavement doubles the effort.
 The outside paints raw, changing backgrounds.

 Comfort aside, though, running again in pavement felt like pushing a cumbersome entity to run faster and ditch my physical body.
 It was difficult to take leaps of speed as I do on a treadmill, but taking short bursts of run followed by periods of rest helped me enjoy it.

-The scenery cheered me up – the clear blue sky as it reflected on the rice paddies, the birds enjoying its food and airtime, the people on their bikes embracing the wind, the surge of oxygen that makes us alive.
+The scenery cheered me up: the clear blue sky as it reflected on the rice paddies, the birds enjoying its food and airtime, the people on their bikes, the surge of oxygen that reminds us we’re alive.
 It was a good stretch with an ample of space to breathe and smile.

-I’ve been running for two years now.
-Why does it feel like running for the first time?
+I’ve been running for two years but it felt like running for the first time.